 Continuous professional development

 The Mexican workforce is eager to learn and upskill.
-In addition to technology learning, they also learn soft skills that enable them to communicate with global clients in a professional manner.
+In addition to technology learning, they also learn soft skills that enable them to communicate professionally with global clients.

 2. Problems in the middle of the day: Let’s say a problem occurs at 2:00 p.m.
 PT while the offshore team is sleeping.
 You would have to wait eight to ten hours to resolve the emergency.

-3. Urgent tasks: Imagine having an urgent task every other day, but you have to wait for the next day to get it resolved, which means lower productivity.
+3. Urgent tasks: Imagine having an urgent task every other day, but you have to wait for the next day to resolve it, which means lower productivity.

 4. Long calls: Imagine having a call to explain a code issue with a long presentation showing the code.
 If you are doing it in the middle of the day, that would be possible.
 But you should have live collaboration for three to four hours at most, or that’s bad for productivity.

-5. Culture: Mexico is known for its happiness, while other countries seem to have different moods.
+5. Culture: Mexico is known for its happiness, excellent customer service, and rich culture.